ibm-cloud-docs/account/catalog-vsi-tutorial.md

 {: #catalog-vsi-validate}
 {: step}

-1. From the Validate product tab, enter the name of your Schematics workspace, select a resource group, and click **Next**.
+1. From the Validate product tab, enter the name of your Schematics workspace, select a resource group, select a Schematics region, and click **Next**.

    In the **Tags** field, you can enter a name of a specific tag to attach to your virtual server image.
 Tags provide a way to organize, track usage costs, and manage access to the resources in your account.
    {: tip}

 1. From the Deployment values section, review your parameter values, and click **Next**.
 1. In the Validation product section, select **I have read and agree to the following license agreements**.
 1. Click **Validate**.

    To monitor the progress of the validation process, click **View logs**.
    {: tip}

 ## Next steps